AnjalSAnand01/SilliconAi/NeuronOverload/GeneralIdeas.md

 2. Features that can be represented as numerical of categorical values, that encapsulate the
     1. Cell delays of all cell in this corner
     2. Parasatic representation

+2. liberty-parser
+    liberty-parser is a Python-based tool to parse .lib files into a structured format (JSON, dictionary, etc.). pip install liberty-parser